Brice Aka

 Brice Aka (born 4 August 1983 in Abidjan) is an Ivorian football player who currently plays for Jomo Cosmos.

 Career

 Aka played previously for Vallee A.C.
 D'Adjame, ASEC Mimosas, in Morocco for Raja Casablanca, Club Omnisports De Meknes and with French side Stade Rennais F.C.

+The ivory footballer starts a new career in the Cypriot club Doxa Katokopias.